Planets or soap bubbles? these photos are beautiful…(0)

 The paper is posted on astro-ph for now, until the journal publishes it.

 Thanks to a nice referees report, and some simulations finally finishing, I submitted a revised version of our “Hot super-Earths” paper this morning.
 Hopefully all will be well and that will be number three!(0)

 I am currently at the IoA in Cambridge, UK.
-I work with many collaborators on various debris-disk like things, including the Herschel DEBRIS survey, the SCUBA-2 SONS survey, looking for warm dust with WISE and LBTI, theoretical aspects, etc. This page is a reasonably up to date astro-related CV.
+I work with many collaborators on various debris-disk like things, including the Herschel DEBRIS survey, the SCUBA-2 SONS survey, the SKARPS survey of planet-hosting stars, looking for warm dust with WISE and LBTI, theoretical aspects, etc. This work could be split into the (related) aspects of i) trying to understand debris disks as an intrinsically interesting outcome of planet formation processes, ii) using debris disks as a tool to learn about planetary systems in general, and iii) characterising warm debris disks and their evolution as a potential barrier to the future discovery of Earth-like planets around other stars.
+This page is an up to date astro-related CV.

 - Resolved debris disks around A stars in the Herschel DEBRIS survey, Booth, Kennedy et al 2013, MNRAS [ ADS | PDF ]